0xwink/doc-winkalc/src/intro.md

 :::

 ::: tip Solution to Question 1
 There are two approaches.
 One is factorisation.
-If I can write them as a product of primes, the rest of work is simply comparing powers.
+If I can write them as a product of primes, the rest of work is simply to compare powers.
 Bad news is that the complexity of factorisation spirals rapidly.
 The other is to get their GCD and see if it's 1.
 :::

 ::: tip Solution to Question 2